williamc1107/INDE-577-2024/Unsupervised Learning/3-DBSCAN/README.md

 ## How to Use

 To interact with the DBSCAN Clustering Jupyter notebook:
-1. Open the notebook file `DBSCAN_Clustering.ipynb`.
+1. Open the notebook file.
 2. Follow the step-by-step instructions and code comments to execute the DBSCAN clustering implementation.
 3. Observe how DBSCAN identifies clusters and handles noise in the "make_moons" dataset.
 4. Experiment with varying `eps` and `minPts` values to see their impact on the clustering results.